ZhengdaoZhang/my-study/english.md

     S: Malls are everywhere.
 I'm sure you can find them just by walking around a bit.
     T: Thanks for your help, Maria.
     S: You're' wellcome, Tom.

+## class 4

+    Learn how to talk about a typical workday and tasks

+### Dialogue 1: Tom ask Sophie about her routine

+    T: Hey Sophie, let me ask you about your daily routine as a web developer.What's your typical workday like?
+    S: Hi Tom.
+Well, my day usually workday stards at 8:30.I check my emails and reply to any urgent messages.
+    T: That's a good start.
+What do you do after that?
+    S: Then.
+I review my to-do list for the day and prioritize my tasks.
+I like to work on the most inportant ones frist.
+    T: That makes sense.How do you handle your projects?
+    S: I break down my projects into small tasks and set deadlines for them.
+It help me stay on track.
+During the day, I work on coding, test the websites, and debug issues.
+    T: Do you take breaks?
+    S: I take short breaks to stretch, have some coffee, or chat with colleagues.It helps me relax and focus.
+    T: And what about lunch?
+    S: When I don't go to a Cafe around here.
+I usually bring my lunch and eat at my desk while i check my progress.
+    T: Your routine is really well-organized.
+How do you manage your time?
+    S: I use this time management app to track how I spend my time.
+    T: Thanks for sharing, Sophie.
+I want to get more organized and your tips are a great help to me.